Trump administration moves to block China Mobile entering US market

 ZTE may have dodged a bullet in US defence bill, analyst says

-China Mobile, owned by China Mobile Communications Corp., “is wholly owned by a sovereign state, the People’s Republic of China”, the agency said in the filing.
+Hong Kong-listed China Mobile, controlled by China Mobile Communications Corp, “is wholly owned by a sovereign state, the People’s Republic of China”, the agency said in the filing.

-China Mobile was the world’s largest mobile phone operator in 2011, with more than 649 million subscribers, according to filing.
+China Mobile was the world’s largest mobile network operator in 2011, with more than 649 million subscribers, according to filing.

 World’s No. 1 cellular network may issue Chinese depository receipts

-China Mobile said it wanted to offer international voice traffic between the US and foreign countries, and didn’t intend to offer mobile service within the US, according to the NTIA filing.
+China Mobile said it wanted to offer international voice traffic between the US and foreign countries, and did not intend to offer mobile service within the US, according to the NTIA filing.

 The FCC did not immediately respond to a request for comment.

-The Trump administration blocked Chinese gear maker ZTE Corp.’s access to US suppliers in April, saying the company violated a 2017 sanctions settlement related to trading with Iran and North Korea and then lied about the violations.
+The Trump administration blocked Chinese telecoms gear maker ZTE Corp’s access to US suppliers in April, saying the company violated a 2017 sanctions settlement related to trading with Iran and North Korea and then lied about the violations.

 Lawmakers ask Commerce Department to clarify impact of ZTE ban on US firms

-The US in June reached a deal to allow ZTE to get back in business after the Chinese telecommunications company pays a record fine and agrees to management changes.
+The US in June reached a deal to allow ZTE to get back in business after the Chinese company pays a record fine and agrees to management changes.

 Most Popular